 As recent, high-profile breaches demonstrate, even with robust security processes in place, organizations can suffer a breach.
 When security measures fail, financial impacts (e.g., credit monitoring for affected customers, increased transaction processing costs, or fines assessed by regulatory agencies) may occur.
 Organizations must understand their financial exposure relative to a compromised dataset.
 At that point, the organization can evaluate the overall effectiveness of its cybersecurity process and decide whether to accept that risk or transfer that risk through a cyber-liability policy.
 Insurance carriers are quickly evolving cyber policies and coverage.
 Underwriters are taking closer looks at how companies assess and manage their cybersecurity risks.
 By implementing effective cybersecurity management programs, organizations may be able to receive reduced premiums or more favorable policy limits.

 Cybersecurity management is a complex topic that requires substantial organizational attention to be effective.
 This is not solely the responsibility of the IT department.
-By working collaboratively across an organization, it is possible to more effectively manage cybersecurity risks in order to reduce the likelihood of an exposure, limit the extent and impact of an exposure, and be prepared to recover from the damages of a breach.
+By working collaboratively across an organization, it is possible to more effectively manage cybersecurity risks and maintain a sustainable program in order to reduce the likelihood of an exposure, limit the extent and impact of an exposure and be prepared to recover from the damages of a breach.